 - Watercolor paper or cardstock (heavyweight works best)

-- Stockmar watercolors OR watercolor paint pallet OR liquid watercolors
+- Stockmar watercolors OR watercolor paint palette OR liquid watercolors

 - 3/4 – 1 1/2 inch flat wash watercolor brush OR flat wash watercolor paintbrush set